Read our review of Zoho Books to find out if it is right for you, and discover:

 There is a navigation menu on the left, as well as links to add invoices and bills on the dashboard.

-The dashboard is created to show a quick glance of income and expenditure, as well as other useful features.
+The dashboard is created to show a quick glance at income and expenditure, as well as other useful features.

 Invoicing is one of the crucial elements of your accounting system.
 It would be best if you had an invoice with your business brand and well laid out.